arkthekid/426---Homework-1-Reliable-Campus-Kiosk-Simulation/hw01/brief.md

 ## AI Use Statement

-I used AI as a development assistant for scaffolding, debugging, and explaining implementation steps for Docker, Express, Redis, the worker loop, the kiosk simulator loop, and the write-up structure.
+I used ChatGPT as a development assistant for debugging, and to gain a better understanding of the requirements on how to implement the system.

 I still verified the system myself by:
 •	running the full multi-container project
-	•	testing the API routes
+•	running the API routes
-	•	testing browser form submission
+•	testing browser form submissions
 •	verifying queued, processing, and completed state changes
 •	verifying that duplicate retries with the same clientOrderId did not create duplicate completed work

 I understand the code I am submitting and I verified the main behaviors directly through the browser, API responses, logs, and dashboard.